mirobyrtus/PointCloudUnity/README.md

  Requirements:
    * PCL 1.7 installed on your PC

+     ** Drivers and libraries needed to install PCL 1.7
+     + TODO
+     + Copy the link with dependencies here?

  For development:
    * Unity3D - free version
    * MS Visual Studio - version compatible with PCL installed

  Optional:
    * Kinect

+   ** If you want to use Kinect in this project, you also will need to install
+   + TODO official kinect Drivers so that you computer can recognize Kinect

  ------------------------------------------------------------------------------------------------